JvanKatwijk/dab-cmdline/README.md

 example-1 is - obviously - the simplest one, since it expects a library to be available to which it links

 example-2 has the same look and the same functionality.

+For "simpleDab" one uses qt-make, there is a ".pro" file

+For python-example read the README file in the python-example directory

 =============================================================================